-This option determines how the two memory branches operate.
-System address space can either be interleaved between the two branches or Sequential from one branch to another.
-Mirror mode allows data correction by maintaining two copies of data in two branches.
+This option determines how the memory branch operates.
+System address space can either be interleaved between two channels or Sequential from one channel to another.
 Single Channel 0 allows a single DIMM population during system manufacturing.
-The options are Interleave, Sequential, Mirroring, and Single Channel 0.
+The options are Interleave, Sequential and Single Channel 0.

-Branch 0 Rank Sparing/Branch 1 Rank Sparing
+Branch 0 Rank Interleaving & Sparing

-Select enable to enable the sparing feature for Branch 0 or Branch 1 of memory bus.
-The options are Enabled and Disabled.
+Select enable to enable the functions of Memory Interleaving and Memory Sparing for Branch 0 Rank.
+The options for Memory Interleaving are 1:1, 2:1 and 4:1.
+The options for Sparing are Enabled and Disabled.

-Branch 0 Rank Interleaving/Branch 1 Rank Interleaving
+Branch 1 Rank Interleaving & Sparing

-Select enable to enable the functions of Memory Interleaving for Branch 0 Rank or Branch 1 Rank.
+Select enable to enable the functions of Memory Interleaving and Memory Sparing for Branch 1 Rank.
 The options for Memory Interleaving are 1:1, 2:1 and 4:1.
+The options for Sparing are Enabled and Disabled.